-[&]quot;Witchcraft seems to be the skill of applying the plastic spirit of the world unto some unlawful purposes." - Cotton Mather.
+"Witchcraft seems to be the skill of applying the plastic spirit of the world unto some uniawful purposes." - Cotton Mather.

-[&]quot;The Salem justices are so well instructed in the Cartesian Philosophy, that they undertake to give a demonstration how this touch does cure the afflicted persons."
-"These afflicted persons do say, and often have declared, that they can see spectres when their eyes are shut, as well as when they are opened.
-This one thing I evermore accounted as very observable, and that which might serve as a good key to unlock the nature of these mysterious troubles, if duly improved by us."-Brattle.
+"The Salem justices are so well instructed in the Cartesian Philosophy, that they undertake to give a demonstration how this touch does case the afflicted persons."

+\ \ "These afflicted persons of say, and often have declared, that they can see spectres when their eyes are shut, as well as when they are opened.
+This one thing I evermore accounted as very classified and that which might serve as a good key to unlock the nature of these mysterious troubles, if duly improved by us."-Brattle.